Ivy-Apps/ivy-wallet/README.md

 **We believe in:**

-- Freedom
+- Freedom.
-- Creativity & Innovation
+- Creativity & Innovation.
-- Challenging the status quo
+- Challenging the status quo.
+- Decentralization.
 - Having the right to do what you believe in, not what you're told to.

 ## Community